torontomulibrary/islandora_usage_stats/README.md

 ##How to use:
 - Place the downloaded module in your sites/all/modules folder and enable it
 - Configure any excluded IP addresses under Admin > Config > Islandora Usage Stats
+- *Optional*: use the hook_islandora_datastream_download to add functionality based on a datastream download

 ##How to display tracking data on your template files:
 - In order to display tracking data for Islandora objects we need to modify your site's theme files